 1960 Coprotagonizes The Billionaire, by George Cukor.
 Gets the Golden Globe for Skirts and Crazy.

-1961 He divorces Arthur Miller.
-Rueda with John Huston Rebel lives, his last film.
+1961 She divorces Arthur Miller.
+Rueda with John Huston Rebel lives, her last film.

 1962 Receives a Golden Globe for Rebel Lives.
-He dies in Los Angeles on August 5th.
+She dies in Los Angeles on August 5th.

 Marilyn was not an extraordinary interpreter but, as an actress, she was endowed with a particular magnetism and her contribution to several unforgettable films was essential.
 Billy Wilder’s Gentlemen Prefer Blondes (1953), by Howard Hawks, or Billy Wilder’s “Some Like It Hot, 1959” remain in the memory of any movie buff.
 In the same way, some sequences of which it was protagonist are among the most reproduced passages of the history of the cinema.
 The scene of The Temptation lives upstairs in which the wind that escapes a subway vent lifts the skirt of the blonde actress, discovering her legs, has been imitated many times, as in The Woman in Red, starring Kelly LeBrock, and Has recovered on endless occasions for commercials.

-In How to Marry a Millionaire (Jean Negulesco, 1953), he borders on his phenomenal, ambitious and myopic fool role, but it is in The Temptation Lives Up (Billy Wilder, 1955) where his overwhelming erotic nature becomes enduring myth in such scenes Famous as the one in which an accidental windstorm bare its legs or in the other where it is discovered that it refreshes its underwear in the refrigerator.
+In How to Marry a Millionaire (Jean Negulesco, 1953), she borders on her phenomenal, ambitious and myopic fool role, but it is in The Temptation Lives Up (Billy Wilder, 1955) where her overwhelming erotic nature becomes enduring myth in such scenes Famous as the one in which an accidental windstorm bare its legs or in the other where it is discovered that it refreshes its underwear in the refrigerator.

 Billy Wilder also directed Marilyn in Con skirts and crazy, where Tony Curtis intervened, who then rudely declared that kissing Marilyn Monroe was like kissing Hitler.
 On the contrary, the director justified the continuous delays with which the star came to work, a behavior that when becoming habitual was gaining all sorts of enmity: “I often came late to the shooting, but not because the sheets were sticking.
 She had to force herself to come in.
 She was emotionally upset all the time. ”